debrajpaul/full-budget-app/docs/ARCHITECTURE.md

   service.
 Logs include tenant, request, and correlation metadata.
 - **Metrics** – The GraphQL service exports Prometheus metrics; extend collectors under `apps/graphql-api/src/utils` to expose new counters or histograms.
+- **Tracing** – Lambdas ship with active X-Ray tracing and a default sampling rule via `xray.stack.ts` plus `AWSXRayWriteOnlyAccess` on each role.
 - **Alarms** – CDK constructs create CloudWatch alarms for key Lambdas.
 DLQ and retry policies can be tuned per queue.
 - **Configuration** – Runtime configuration comes from environment variables,